jfalcou/raberu/README.md

 ## License
 This library is licensed under the MIT License as specified in the LICENSE.md file.
-If you use NAPALM in your project or product, feel free to send us an email so we can advertise it here.
+If you use RABERU in your project or product, feel free to send us an email so we can advertise it here.

 ```